Post Graduate Advanced Certificate Program FAQs

-Will I be able to work while in the post-masters advance certificate program?
+Will I be able to work while in the post-master's advanced certificate program?

 This program is considered part-time graduate study.
 Students should be able to work full-time.
 Others may need to adjust their work schedule to meet their family and academic obligations.

 Do I have to be online at a specific time?